Heart & Sole (Middle School)

 Check below to see which locations have already confirmed for the upcoming season.
 There may already be a team at your school or in your community!

-Below is a list of tentative sites for the Fall 2017 season.
+Below is a list of tentative sites for the Spring 2018 season.
 Please check back periodically, as we will be updating this list as registration progresses.

 Step 2: Tell Us You’re Interested!